Baku – Oil and Urbanism

-Baku, the capital of Azerbaijan and formerly part of the Russian Empire and Soviet Union is a city built on and with oil.
-In fact, oil and urbanism in Baku have been completely intertwined, economically, politically, and physically in the spaces of the city.
-Its first oil boom in the late 19th century was driven by the Russian branch of the Nobel family modernizing the exploitation of oil fields around Baku and local oil barons pouring their new wealth into building a cosmopolitan city center.
-During the Soviet period, Baku became the site of an urban experiment: the shaping an oil city of socialist man.
-This project included Neft Dashlari, a city built on trestles in the Caspian Sea, housing thousands of workers, schools, shops, gardens, clinics, cinemas.
-This first offshore rig in the world became the emblem of Baku’s second oil boom.
-Today, Baku is experiencing its third oil boom: For Baku’s city planners and business elites, that future is based on a careful reading of Baku as a project in which urbanism and oil are inextricably linked.
+Baku, the capital of Azerbaijan and formerly part of the Russian Empire and Soviet Union, is the original oil city, with oil and urbanism thoroughly intertwined—economically, politically, and physical—in the city’s fabric.
+Baku saw its first oil boom in the late nineteenth century, driven by the Russian branch of the Nobel family modernizing the oil fields around Baku as local oil barons poured their new wealth into building a cosmopolitan city center.
+During the Soviet period, Baku became the site of an urban experiment: the shaping of an oil city of socialist man.
+That project included Neft Dashlari, a city built on trestles in the Caspian Sea and designed to house thousands of workers, schools, shops, gardens, clinics, and cinemas as well as 2,000 oil rigs, pipelines, and collecting stations.
+Today, as it heads into an uncertain post-oil future, Baku’s planners and business elites regard the legacy of its past as a resource that sustains new aspirations and identities.

 Richly illustrated with historical images and archival material, this book tells the story of the city, paying particular attention to how the disparate spatial logics, knowledge bases, and practices of oil production and urban production intersected, affected, and transformed one another creating an urban cultural environment unique among extraction sites.
 The book also features a new photo essay by celebrated photographer Iwan Baan.